postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 You can carry out distributed migration with any type of Postman account.

-You can export your personal workspace and shared workspaces for any teams you have joined and can choose to only export collections from a specific workspace.
+You can export your personal workspace and shared workspaces for any teams you have joined, or you can choose to only export data from a specific workspace.
 See [exporting data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) for detail.

 If you have an individual account and aren't part of a team yet, but want to keep an independent workspace after joining one, see [Joining a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
 When migrating company data to an authorized team, you can [export specific data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) or [export a dump of all data](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).